-While intentional abuse of prescription benzodiazepines is not common among the general population, people with a history of drug abuse should be more careful.
+While intentional abuse of prescription benzodiazepines is not common among the general population, people with a history of drug abuse should use caution.
 They are at the highest risk for acquiring benzodiazepines to experience the high.

-Benzos are not usually the only drug of abuse and addicts typically combine benzodiazepines with other drugs to increase the effect.
-One example is benzos combined with certain opioids (strong prescription pain relievers) to heighten the euphoric effects.
+Benzos are not usually the only drug of abuse, and addicts typically combine benzodiazepines with other drugs to increase the effect.
+One example is the combination of benzos with certain opioids (strong prescription pain relievers) to heighten the euphoric effects.

-Due to their rapid onset, Valium (diazepam) and Xanax (alprazolam) are the most popular drugs among people who suffer from benzo abuse.
+Due to their rapid onset, Valium (diazepam) and Xanax (alprazolam) are the most popular drugs among people who suffer from benzodiazepine abuse.

 For most patients, using a benzodiazepine for several months doesn’t seem to cause issues of addiction, tolerance, or problems stopping the medication when it isn’t necessary anymore.
-That being said, several months of use can substantially increase the risk for addiction, tolerance, and the appearance of withdrawal symptoms when the dose is reduced or ended.
+That being said, several months of use can substantially increase the risk for addiction, tolerance, and the appearance of withdrawal symptoms when the dose reduces or benzo use ends.

 Benzo Detox and Withdrawal

 All benzodiazepines are habit-forming and can cause physical dependence.
-And eventually, dependence can lead to a difficult withdrawal if the person decides to stop.
-Therefore, treatment for addiction to benzodiazepines starts with a detox.
+Eventually, dependence can lead to a difficult withdrawal if the person decides to stop.
+Therefore, treatment for benzodiazepine addiction starts with a detox.
 In a detox center with medical monitoring, detox generally consists of a gradual reduction of benzos to prevent seizures and ease withdrawal somewhat.

 There have not been any medications approved for the treatment of benzodiazepine use disorders as yet.
 However, treatment could include antidepressants for depression and sleep problems along with mood stabilizers.

-Naturally, withdrawal symptoms during detox will vary among people but there are some common symptoms.
+Naturally, withdrawal symptoms during detox will vary among people, but there are some common symptoms.
 They usually begin within 24 hours of the last dose and may last from a few days to a few months.
-Four to 6% of who take benzodiazepines for more than 6 months will experience moderate to severe withdrawal symptoms including:
+Approximately 4%-6% of who take benzodiazepines for more than six months will experience moderate to severe symptoms of withdrawal, including: